Solar power agency Masen issues Morocco's first green bond

-LONDON The Moroccan Agency for Solar Energy (Masen) has issued Morocco's first green bond to help to finance the country's development of solar power, it said on Monday.
+LONDON (Reuters) - The Moroccan Agency for Solar Energy (Masen) has issued Morocco's first green bond to help to finance the country's development of solar power, it said on Monday.

 The 1.15 billion dirham ($118 million) bond issue will help to fund three schemes that form part of the NOOR PV 1 solar power project.
 The schemes are to be developed in Laayoune, Boujdour and Ouarzazate with total capacity of at least 170 megawatts.